 - There are potential tax benefits to offering a plan, because plan contributions for the business owner are deductible as a business expense.

-Basically, four widely used types, there are four types of retirement plans that small-business owners might consider:
+Basically, there are four types of retirement plans that small-business owners might consider:

 - Simplified Employee Pension Plan (SEP IRA)

 - Savings Incentive Match Plan for Employees (SIMPLE IRA)

 - Self-Employed 401(k) plan

 - 401(k) plan (better for larger companies given setup costs, administration, fiduciary responsibilities, etc.)

 For the purposes of this article, we will focus only on the first three, which are generally more suitable for very small businesses—typically, 10 employees or fewer.
 Each of these plans has different characteristics—such as the ability to cover employees, contribution limits, and administrative responsibility, to name a few.
 To choose the right plan for your business, you need to understand the nuances of these plans and match them to your priorities (e.g., higher contributions or simpler administration).

 Understanding the differences in the plan types is an important exercise.
 If you have been operating a plan that doesn’t match your business needs, you could be missing out on important tax benefits, or possibly making mistakes with respect to employee contributions.

 Each of the three small-business retirement plans may offer certain tax advantages, including:

 - Tax-deferred growth potential, which allows contributions to grow without being eaten away by current taxes